MikeBishop/http-layering/draft-bishop-decomposing-http.md

 This division makes it unclear which parts belong to the transport versus an HTTP mapping on top of this new transport.
+For example,
-For example, QUIC does define how to separately transport the headers and body of an HTTP message.
+{{I-D.tsvwg-quic-protocol}} does define how to separately transport the headers and body of an HTTP message.
 However, this capability is likely not relevant in a general-purpose transport and might better be removed from QUIC-the-transport and incorporated into HTTP-over-QUIC.

 # Moving Forward